commercetools/commercetools-postman-collection/GettingStarted.md

 ## Import commercetools Postman collection

-Every root folder in [Platform API](api/), [Import](import/) and [Machine Learning](ml/) contains a `collection.json` file.
+Each of the following folders contain a `collection.json` file: [Platform API](api/), [Import](import/) and [Machine Learning](ml/).
-You can import these files into Postman, for details see [Importing data into Postman](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/#importing-data-into-postman) in the Postman documentation.
+You can import these files into Postman, for details see [Importing data into Postman](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/#importing-data-into-postman) in the Postman Learning Center.

 After the import, you should be able to see the collection.
-If you expand the collection, there are two primary folders:
+Expanding the collection reveals two primary folders:

 - **Authorization** - Use "Obtain access token" to get an authentication token.
-This is required for using the endpoints in the **Project** folder.
+This is required for using the endpoints provided in the **Project** folder.
 - **Project** - Ready to use, explore the endpoints.

 You can now use the commercetools Postman collections.